 Powdered graphite applied on the prongs will help the plow slide on and off more easily.

-Check that prongs are in line with the receivers before driving into the plow.
-Lightly tap the gas pedal until the truck prongs slide into the back of the receivers, then gradually bring the truck to a stop.
-Slamming on the brakes will cause the plow to slide forward and the notches on the prongs and receivers will not line up.
+Check that prongs are in line with the receivers before slowly driving into the plow.
 Set the parking brake in the truck to prevent it from creeping back out from the receivers.